 - Maternal exposure to poisons during embryonic development.

 - Cortisone hormone.

 - Viral infections.

 The severity of a cleft palate can range in severity from mild to lethal.
 There is a higher incidence in female cats.

-- A cleft palate may not be noticed by the pet owner, breeder.
+- Pet owners or breeders may not notice the kitten has a cleft palate.
 Cleft lips are generally more noticeable as they are on the outside of the face.
 You may observe an abnormal nostril shape or see the split in the lip.